 Start making the rice when the meat is almost ready.
 Follow the directions for the Persian Steamed Rice up to the point where the rice is par-boiled.
 Drain it in the colander and rinse under cold water.
 Set it aside until you’re ready to layer it with the cooked lamb and peas.

 Add half of the broth and a pinch of cayenne pepper to the prepared black-eyed peas and cook until all the liquid is cooked off and the peas are very tender but firm.
 Add the rest of the fried onions to the cooked peas and toss.
 Set aside.

 Add some tomato paste to the fried onions in the skillet and saute until fragrant.
 Add lemon juice, the rest of the broth, saffron and salt.
 Bring it to a low boil, add the cooked lamb and toss.
 Turn the heat to low and toss several times until almost all of the broth is cooked off.

-Toss together the black-eyed pea and onion mixture with the rest of the rice and evenly spread it over the meat.
+For the fourth layer, toss together the black-eyed pea and onion mixture with the rest of the rice and evenly spread it over the meat.
 Sprinkle some rice spice on top.

 Enjoy this delicious Tahchin Lubia Cheshm Bolboli ba Mahicheh with some Salad Shirazi.
 I had some radishes and fresh dill so I added them to my salad!